gordonbrander/learn/README.txt

 Tested up to: 2.8.3
 Stable tag:

-A simple theme with helpful comments, designed to help beginners learn WordPress theming.
+A simple theme for learning WordPress theme development.
+It has lots of comments to help you along.

 == Description ==